 Finally, once you build your advisory team the last key to success is to introduce them to each other.
 As the hub of the communication between your dream management team you become a bottleneck and a filter for that communication.
 Introduce your partners to each other and give them explicit permission to communicate with each other in the management and growth of your business and they can be even more proactive in helping you build for the future.

 If you’re happy being a “small” business, then ignore everything above and focus on survival.
 You may be able to build a business that provides you with sustenance for as long as you need it, but that doesn’t build real independent value or legacy that make it something you could divest or sell at some point when you decide to retire.
 You might also get lucky and despite all odds develop something grand.
+Consider a 1 on 1 finance coaching with an expert to help you maximize your full potential as a business owner.
 If you want to maximize your growth, create a legacy, build real business value, and above all significantly increase your potential for success rather than just survival then get started today in building your advisory dream team.
 Your business will thank you.

 Tim Empringham is a passionate advocate for Innovation in organizations of all sizes as a mechanism to drive growth, create uncontested market space, create new customer value, and drive efficiency into the internal organization.
 His focus is on disruption of thinking and markets through integrative thinking, structured Innovation frameworks, and leadership development of Innovation and Change leaders within the organization.